Dancing Into 2019

 I thought I could plow through ten posts in June and then only be (one year and) one month behind instead of two, but once again, I was wrong about being able to catch up.
 Mostly I've been preoccupied and overwhelmed by having too many small tasks to prioritise and get through, so I never felt like finishing those posts.
 Oh well.

 Starting this way so often is trite, but I never learn and never stop procrastinating, so here you are with me in this endless loop.
 Maybe after September I can get my shit together (Back and finishing this on Christmas Day, lol), since our wedding garden party and its accompanying entertainment, trip to Prague, and music festivals will be done by then, and I won't be trying to blog about this year and last at the same time anymore.

 "Dancing into May" is a saying derived from a pagan springtime ritual or festival that is now known as Walpurgisnacht, a Christian feast day to commemorate Saint Walpurga and the successful Christianisation of Germany.
-It commemorates her canonisation in 870.
+What it specifically commemorates is her canonisation in 870.

 According to German folklore, Hexennacht was believed to be the night when witches would meet - this now-Walpurgis Night of April 30th - on the Brocken, the highest peak in the Harz mountain range.
 Christians would pray to Walpurga to protect them, and at some point they decided that they had been sufficiently protected from their threats, real or imaginary, and began to give thanks to her instead, by lighting bonfires.
 Doing this to ward off witches and evil in general is still fairly common not only in southern Germany but northern and central Europe, and the Balkans.
 So, that's why it's Walpurgisnacht now.